0xbadb002/felixangell.com/blogs/compilers-brief-and-brisk.md

 ### Generating Assembly
 Generating code directly for a specific architecture, i.e. machine code or assembly is technically the most common route with countless languages opting for this route.

 Go is an example of a modern language that does not take advantage of the LLVM framework (as of writing this).
-It generates code for a few platforms/architectures: Windows, Linux, and MacOS to name a few.
-And a fun fact, my language Krug did generate assembly earlier on in the prototype version of the language.
+It generates code for a few platforms/architectures.

-There are lots of pros and cons to this, though nowadays with technology like LLVM available it's unwise to generate assembly code yourself as it is unlikely a toy compiler that has its own assembly backend would surpass LLVMs level of optimisation for one platform let alone multiple.
+There are lots of pros and cons to this, though with technology like LLVM available it's unwise to generate assembly code yourself as it is unlikely a toy compiler that has its own assembly backend would surpass LLVMs level of optimisation for one platform let alone multiple.

 That being said, a considerable benefit of generating assembly yourself is that your compiler will likely be a lot faster than if you were to use a framework like LLVM where it has to build your IR, optimise it, etc. and then eventually write it out as assembly (or whatever target you pick).